mjumbewu/approval-workflows/POC.md

 - Receive an email with a link to sign

-- Go to a page an click sign
+- Go to a page and click sign
   - Git repository commit created
   - Does not have to be GPG-backed